jrongtt/Volleyball_DB_Project/README.md

 The interface allows for a user to update, delete, and query information about the database.

-An ER diagram representing the Database can be viewed in the attachment 'ER_diagram.pdf'
+An ER diagram representing the Database can be viewed in the attachment 'ER_Diagram.png'